manuariza/melariza/README.md

 - 👋 Hi, I’m @melariza
-- 👀 I’m interested in product desing
+- 👀 I’m interested in product design
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on any new experience to create value